eth-fabric/website/docs/education/awesome-based-preconfs.md

 - [Strawmanning Based Preconfirmations](https://ethresear.ch/t/strawmanning-based-preconfirmations/19695) - Analysis of a simple “strawman” preconfirmation setup (June 2024).
 - [Rollup-Centric Considerations of Based Preconfimations](https://ethresear.ch/t/rollup-centric-considerations-of-based-preconfimations) - Explores how implementations of preconfirmations can configure blocktime and more efficient data publishing (August 2024).
 - [Preconfirmations: The Fulfillment-Delivery Paradigm](https://mirror.xyz/preconf.eth/sgcuSbd1jgaRXj9odSJW-_OlWIg6jcDREw1hUJnXtgI) - Proposes a formal definition for a preconfirmation, outlined how they’re relevant in the context of decentralized systems and mev, and analyzed considerations to enable them efficiently (February 2025).
+- [Future-Proofing Preconfirmations](https://ethresear.ch/t/future-proofing-preconfirmations/22618) This article looks at some of the most impactful EIPs from preconfirmations’ perspective (June 2025)

 ## Validators
 - [Preconfirmations under the NO lens](https://ethresear.ch/t/preconfirmations-under-the-no-lens/19975) - Research analyzing preconfs from a validator's perspective (July 2024).